mathieuSauvage/MayaFluidTextureViewer/README.md

 * put the script into a python script folder which path is known by Maya, then use an import command to use the script and call the main function with appropriate parameters.

+This script use Pymel, so if you can't import pymel you are in trouble.

 ## Main function to call?

 FTV_createFluidTextureViewer( fluid )

+## Notes
+on my laptop, the refresh of the fluid is not triggered by Maya until I display the attribute editor of the viewer.
+But once it's done, the viewer refresh correctly when the values of the source fluid change.
+I will try to find a way to avoid this later.
 ## Contact
 feedback? bugs? request?... feel free to contact me mathieu@hiddenforest.fr